ADVANTICS/documentation/charge-controllers/evcc_configuration/ccs.md

 Default to 2000 ms.

+## dynamic_target_voltage

+> [!NOTE]
+> This is an advanced configuration option.

+<figcaption>Example</figcaption>

+    dynamic_target_voltage = false

+When enabled, the target voltage sent to the charger during the current delivery loop is updated dynamically from the vehicle CAN interface (e.g. from a BMS signal), rather than using the static `target_voltage` config value.
+This allows the charger setpoint to track the actual battery voltage as the state of charge evolves, which can be useful for Constant Voltage phases or more sophisticated charge profiles.

+Default to false.

+## allow_bpt_at_full_soc

+> [!NOTE]
+> This is an advanced configuration option.

+<figcaption>Example</figcaption>

+    allow_bpt_at_full_soc = false

+When enabled, a bidirectional power transfer (BPT / V2G) session will not be terminated solely because the state of charge has reached 100 %.
+This allows the vehicle to keep cycling power (discharge followed by recharge) until the user or the charger explicitly stops the session.

+Only relevant when `is_bidirectional` is set to `true`.

+Default to false.

 ## Other expert settings

 Here are other expert settings with their default values.
 Someone with knowledge of the standards